 For most of my adult life, it was always a dilemma for me to quickly convey to someone what I do because of that “look” I’d get when I’d mention multiple things—as if I couldn’t possibly be good at all of them.
 In some ways I understood as my skills certainly weren’t related—web programming, web applications design, search engine optimization, technical writing, creative writing, editing, conference planning, yoga, business start-ups, legal how-to’s—so I began to pick whichever one I was doing most recently, or that they might find most interesting, or the first to pop into my head when asked.
 I sometimes wished that I had had the ability to choose one hat—okay, maybe two—upon which to focus on specializing, marketing, or branding, and being or becoming “best at.”
 But I truly enjoyed all the things I did at the time I was doing them.

 Society has made being a polymath appear to be a negative, as if becoming a specialist is the only way to succeed, when in fact it’s simply not true.

 Throughout grade school, we’re told to find one career to pursue.
 The rationalization behind this is that specializing makes it easier to find a stable job.
 But this is a myth.
 Having only one specialization or potential income stream throughout one’s life is rarely wise.
 This has proven to be a handicap for far too many people, particularly at the time of this writing as one consequence of the pandemic, rather than the opposite.

 Yet, unless you’re independently wealthy, it’s not enough to be great at many things if you’re unable to monetize them.
 How does it benefit you if your only career ends unexpectedly and all you have are a half dozen hobbies that don’t meet the criteria for business ventures nor solve any of your problems.

 Be strategic with your path to polymathy.
-Pursue the hobbies, of course, but master the money-makers too.
+Pursue the hobbies, of course, even if only for the sheer enjoyment, but master the money-makers too.